mskim/hwpx2md/README.md

 # hwpx2md

-A ruby library/gem for converting docx file to markdown file. inspired by docx gem by  'https://github.com/chrahunt/docx'
+A ruby library/gem for converting hwpx file to markdown file.